I read 47 books in 2021.

 Well written, thoughtful, and avoids the fantastical breathlessness of other books in this space.
 Worth the read.

 Definitely the best book I read in 2021.
 It deserves its Pulitzer.
 But fair warning: it is a brick, clocking in at over 30+ hours of weighty reading.

 The amount of detail it gives into the physics, politics, and wartime development of the Bomb is astounding.
-Amazing context it gives in terms of how the most devastating weapon ever created came to be, and why and how it was used is as impressive a piece of work as I’ve read in non-fiction.
+It gives amazing context on how the most devastating weapon ever created came to be, and why and how it was used is as impressive a piece of work as I’ve ever read in non-fiction.

-For some, I think it may be daunting, but for the patient and curious, it rewards.
+For some, I think it may be daunting, but for the patient, persistent, and curious, it rewards.

 I had always judged harshly the people who helped develop the horror of the bomb, but the amazing amount of detail and colour the book recounts (from as small a thing as a critical, yet pivotal conversation and misunderstanding between Bohr and Heisenburg after the start of the Second World War, down to how commandos effectively stopped the German bomb programme with the sinking of a ferry) is how we should actually learn about history.

 Not through pat caricatures that simplify, but obscure complexity.

 I also really respect how it recounts in physically sickening detail the horrifying effects of the bomb on the people of Hiroshima and does not gloss over the full impact of what a terrible thing had been created.

 Amazing book.
 Worth the time investment to read imho.

 It’s often amazing to me how things as simple as measures of time and distance have caused such incredible leaps forward for humanity (and been so difficult to accomplish).